+Animal Data

-Animal Data Animal Data In an embryofetal development study with pregnant rabbits dosed during the period of organogenesis (on days 3 to 5, 6 to 7 or 7 to 9 of gestation), epinephrine caused teratogenic effects (including gastroschisis) at doses approximately 15 times the maximum recommended intramuscular, subcutaneous, or intravenous dose (on a mg/m basis at a maternal subcutaneous dose of 1.2 mg/kg/day for two to three days).
-Animals treated on days 6 to 7 had decreased number of implantations. number of implantations.
+In an embryofetal development study with pregnant rabbits dosed during the period of organogenesis (on days 3 to 5, 6 to 7 or 7 to 9 of gestation), epinephrine caused teratogenic effects (including gastroschisis) at doses approximately 15 times the maximum recommended intramuscular, subcutaneous, or intravenous dose (on a mg/m basis at a maternal subcutaneous dose of 1.2 mg/kg/day for two to three days).
+Animals treated on days 6 to 7 had decreased number of implantations.